downingtim/LSDV_Africa/README.md

 disease control strategies.

-The code creates the (most of the) plots, visualisations and graphic used in the paper.
+The code creates the (most of the) plots, visualisations and graphics used in the paper.

 Use "LSDV_phylogenies.Rmd" for the R code.